s212781/MLOps-Project-Group13/Paws4ever/README.md

 # Framework

-This project will focus on classifying species of dogs.
+This project will focus on classifying different breeds of dogs.
 To do this, the Pytorch Image Models framwork will be used.

 # Dataset